katkalouckova/my_vocabulary/README.md

 - learning is done, when there are no more unlearned words
 - the user is informed about number of successful and unsuccessful attempts during learning

+TO DO

+- tests for work with database
+- method get_value(key) in class Dictionary should return list of values
+- saving my_vocabulary and learning_state in the database
+- work with more words saved in my vocabulary (folders, more pages viewing, various limits)
+- multiple users
+- downloading of pronunciation
+- material design into html and css